SummaryDev/ethereum-sql/docs/how-we-query.md

 This query creates a local table `weth_transfer_2023` with `Transfer` events of WETH token in 2023.
 This filter is more narrow so the download will be faster.

----

-## Packaging options

-We see three ways we can package our query tool:

-- **cli**: one executable file with no dependencies
-- **GUI** app based on an open source Rill: sql editor and charts
-- **browser**: DuckDb can compile into wasm and load into a web page or a browser extension

----

-## Using the browser

-We can compile DuckDb into **wasm** and run queries in the browser.
-A web page loaded in the browser hosts the sql editor.
-The queries are executed using local compute resources over a subset of data hosted on a web server.
-To the end user the experience is similar to using a web interface in a typical client-server setup, and may be preferred to installing and running a cli.

-The only drawback is inability to download the data files locally.
-This is the limitation of the browser that may be overcome in the future;
-another options is a browser extension which has access to local disk and can download and store files.